RandomStudio/instant-alpha/README.md

 # Transparency Tool Prototype

+Demonstrates functionality similar to "Instant Alpha" as used in Apple Keynote and Preview, but in the browser.

 ## Source code notes

 This is a modified version of a demo (http://jsfiddle.net/Tamersoul/dr7Dw/) for the library [Magic Wand JS](https://github.com/Tamersoul/magic-wand-js).